 Steal your medical information and then use it to, say, fraudulently fill prescriptions or submit medical expenses for insurance reimbursement.

 How can you defend yourself?
-In addition to the precautions described in the previous section,

 DURING ITS BRIEF EXISTENCE, HumbleDollar has run a large number of articles devoted to kids and money.
-For instance, we published a series of four pieces by our bloggers devoted to what they learned about money when they were children: Growing Up (Part I), Growing Up (Part II), Growing Up (Part III), Growing Up (Part IV) and Growing Up (Part V).
+For instance, we published a series of five pieces by our bloggers devoted to what they learned about money when they were children: Growing Up (Part I), Growing Up (Part II), Growing Up (Part III), Growing Up (Part IV) and Growing Up (Part V).
 There were also three earlier pieces by Sam X Renick, two of which discussed what his father taught him: How to Keep All Your Earnings,

-Looking to get more out of your money?
+LOOKING TO GET MORE out of your money?
 You could dive into each of the money guide’s chapters and peruse the sections that seem most relevant to you.
 As you’ll discover, each chapter begins with a short introduction and a list of all sections in that chapter.